toolness/coquette-blockly/README.md

   instances of the same object, without having to use classes, so methods like `update` and `collision` are done by directly assigning functions to properties.
 This may or may not be weird and impede learning.

-Like all Blockly code, the generated JavaScript is intended to be eminently readable.
-Click the "view source" button in the editor to see it.

 <!-- Links -->